If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 Why, you may ask?

 The reason is simple: Google is smart enough to know the original source of the content.
-Google tries to determine the original source of the content and display that one in search results instead of showing duplicate content.
+Google tries to determine the original source of the content and display that one in search results instead of showing duplicate or copied content.

 But that doesn’t mean you should copy paste articles from other websites.